wacncontent/CustomizeTool/removeCommentOutput/articles/sql-data-warehouse/sql-data-warehouse-overview-what-is.md

 <properties
-   pageTitle="What is Azure SQL Data Warehouse | Microsoft Azure" description="Enterprise-class distributed database capable of processing petabyte volumes of relational and non-relational data.
+   pageTitle="What is Azure SQL Data Warehouse | Windows Azure" description="Enterprise-class distributed database capable of processing petabyte volumes of relational and non-relational data.
 It is the industry's first cloud data warehouse with grow, shrink, and pause in seconds." services="sql-data-warehouse" documentationCenter="NA"